scikit-hep/awkward/docs/user-guide/how-to-filter-ragged.md

 +++

-Ragged indexing is especially useful when combined with the positional {func}`ak.argmin` and {func}`ak.argmax` reducers.
+Awkward indexing is especially useful when combined with the positional {func}`ak.argmin` and {func}`ak.argmax` reducers.
 These functions accept an `keepdims=True` argument that can be used to keep _the same number of dimensions_ as the original array.
 There is also a `mask_identity` argument is explained in {ref}`how-to-filter-ragged:indexing-with-missing-values`.
 For now, we will set it to `False`.

 ```{code-cell} ipython3
 array = ak.Array(